 Program Evaluation Unit

-The Program Evaluation Unit oversees all aspects of the evaluation of the MD Program and its curriculum.
-This includes administering more than 100,000 evaluations of courses and clerkships each year.
+The Program Evaluation Unit (PEU) oversees all aspects of the evaluation of the MD Program and curriculum.
+This includes administering more than 100,000 evaluations of courses, clerkships, and instructors each year.
 Program evaluation also informs continuous quality improvement and supports the accreditation process.

-The Program Evaluation Unit is an integrated administrative unit that is responsible for all aspects of evaluation of the MD program.
-It includes the Assistant Dean, Program Evaluation, a Program Evaluation Specialist, and a Program Evaluation Analyst.
+The PEU is an integrated administrative unit responsible for all aspects of the evaluation of the MD Program.
+It includes the assistant dean of program evaluation, a program evaluation specialist and a program evaluation analyst.

 Dr. Joanne Rodger, Assistant Dean, Program Evaluation